Bike Safety for Kids

 The first and foremost bike equipment you must purchase is a helmet.
 Many bike-related deaths involve head injuries, especially brain-related ones.
 Find a properly-fitting and durable helmet that fits snug on your child's head.
 Do not get a helmet too big or too small.
 Only buy helmets that meet Consumer Product Safety Commission (CPSC) standards.
 Any bike helmet that meets them will have a CPSC sticker.
 Encourage your children to always wear a helmet while biking.

 Your child must also wear their helmet the right way, so it can protect them the right way.
 Their forehead must be covered, and never exposed.
-An exposed forehead will reduce helmet efficacy.
+An exposed forehead will reduce helmet efficacy and risk suffering a fall.
 Always make sure their straps are fastened as well.
 Loose straps can cause their helmet to fall off their head while biking.
 Make sure the straps are snug enough that they cannot pull or twist.
 This will also prevent the helmet from falling off.
 Teach your children the importance of properly wearing a helmet, as it could save their life.

 While a helmet can prevent injuries, you and your children can prevent an accident from occurring by adding lights to your children's bike.
 Equip their bikes with a white beam headlight that is visible at a distance of 500 feet and a red rear reflector that is visible at a distance of 600 feet.
 Both are necessary so your child can be visible from both the front and rear.
 It also allows them to be visible during low visibility conditions and night time.